jonnonz1/nz-statute-book/acts/public/1992/passports-act-1992.md

 (1) Every person commits an offence who, for the purpose of procuring a New Zealand travel document, or a renewal or endorsement of a New Zealand travel document, whether for his or her benefit or for the benefit of any other person,—
   (a) makes a written or oral statement that he or she knows to be false or misleading in a material particular; or (b) recklessly makes a written or oral statement that is false or misleading in a material particular.
-(2) Every person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, a fine not exceeding $15,000, or both.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 5 years, a fine not exceeding $15,000, or both.

 ### 32A Court may forbid issue of passport
 (1) When sentencing a person in respect of an offence against this Act, a court may, in addition to any other sentence or order imposed or made, if satisfied that it is desirable for reasons of passport security and integrity, make an order that—